 To help you get RainSmart, Friends of the Rouge is pleased to offer up to 12 RainSmart Makeovers: a 50% cost-share rain garden installation for front yards and public spaces.
-We provide you design expertise and lead volunteers to install your rain garden, and afterwards you reimburse us for half the cost of plants and supplies (You set the budget: typically $250 – $750).
-Boost your chances: apply to become a Master Rain Gardener!
+We provide you design expertise and lead your friends, family or other volunteers to install your rain garden, and afterwards you reimburse us for half the cost of plants and supplies (You set the budget: typically $250 – $750).

 Get your front yard a RainSmart Makeover!Press here to download the application!

 Who: private sites like homes, common areas in homeowner’s associations, churches, non-profits, etc.

 Geographic area: These cost-shares are available only for residents of the Townships of Canton, Northville, Plymouth, and Salem and the Cities of Plymouth, Northville, and Westland whose home (or other site) is located within the watersheds for either Johnson or Tonquish Creek.
 To determine whether your home or site is within either sub-watershed, please visit TheRouge.org/jtcreeks to explore our online map.

 Applications must be received by September 12th at 11:59pm.

 WHAT IS A RAIN GARDEN?
 IT’S A GARDEN WITH A JOB.

 A rain garden has a job to do—controlling puddles and keeping basements dry by soaking up water running off of roofs, driveways, and other hard surfaces.